fmalina/upload/README.rst

 Remarks
 -------
-Upload shines best for sites that need user uploaded photo galleries.
+Upload shines best for sites that need ability to upload photo galleries.

 It will automatically shard the storage folder so as to not hit ext3 subfolder limit (~32000 folders).